PhD-student in Technology – Biomethanation of Syngas - Climate and Techno-Economic Assessment

 To meet the general entry requirements you must have been awarded a second-cycle (Master’s) qualification, satisfied the requirements for courses comprising at least 240 credits of which at least 60 credits were awarded in the second-cycle, or acquired substantially equivalent knowledge in some other way in Sweden or abroad (Higher Education Ordinance 1993:100, Chapter 7, Section 39).

 Specific eligibility for admission to doctoral studies in Technology is granted to applicants who have knowledge equivalent to at least 90 credits in courses relevant to the field of technology.
-These studies must include an independent degree project/thesis, and at least 30 credits must be at second-cycle (Master’s) level.
-In other cases, specific eligibility will be assessed individually with regard to the research project.
+These studies must include an independent degree project/thesis, and at least 30 credits must be at second cycle (Master’s) level.
+In other cases, specific eligibility will be assessed individually regarding the research project.

 You must also meet the equivalent English language requirements as those necessary for the Swedish upper-secondary qualification Engelska B/6.